Updated September 28, 2020.

 - Attend other online workshops offered through the Centre for Career Action (see here for a full list).

-- Develop skills to help you transition to a digital workplace through accessing online courses, webinar series and resources provided by UWaterloo!
+- Develop skills to help you transition to a digital workplace through accessing online courses, a webinar series and resources provided by UWaterloo!

 - Book a phone or webcam appointment with a career advisor who can help you with your work search, networking strategy, self-introduction and application documents.